HirenKodwani/AI-ML-Tasks-DS-and-Model-Training/Task 5/README-Task5.md

 - **5-fold cross-validation** for robust model selection
 - **Scoring metric**: Accuracy with stratification

-## 🎓 Educational Value

-### Machine Learning Concepts Covered
-- **Decision Tree Algorithm**: Entropy, information gain, tree splitting
-- **Ensemble Methods**: Bootstrap aggregating, random feature selection
-- **Overfitting Prevention**: Tree pruning, depth control, regularization
-- **Model Evaluation**: Cross-validation, confusion matrices, ROC curves
-- **Feature Selection**: Importance ranking, clinical interpretation

-### Interview Question Preparation
-This project comprehensively addresses common ML interview questions:
-1. How do decision trees work?
-2. What is entropy and information gain?
-3. How are random forests better than single trees?
-4. How do you prevent overfitting?
-5. What is bootstrap aggregating?
-6. How do you interpret feature importance?
-7. What are the pros/cons of tree-based methods?
-8. How do you evaluate model performance?

 ## 📊 Visualizations

 The notebook generates several informative plots: